davidmolina/davidmolina.github.io/resume.md

 Founded in 1944, the Oregon Museum of Science and Industry (OMSI) is one of the nation’s leading science museums and a trusted educational resource for communities throughout Oregon and the region.
 Through museum exhibitions, public programs at the museum and across the region, outdoor programs, traveling exhibitions, digital learning, and learning research and design, OMSI nourishes a lifelong love of science, curiosity and learning for diverse audiences.
 OMSI's mission is to inspire curiosity through engaging science learning experiences, foster experimentation and the exchange of ideas, and stimulate informed action.

 I serve on the Property Development Committee.
-More about the committee's work [here](https://www.bizjournals.com/portland/news/2021/12/08/omsi-district-portland-preston-greene.html).
+More about the committee's work, here [OMSI District: Plans call for 3 million square feet of buildings in Portland east of the Willamette](https://www.bizjournals.com/portland/news/2021/12/08/omsi-district-portland-preston-greene.html).

 # Board of Directors
 *[OSU Alumni Association Board of Directors](https://www.fororegonstate.org/about/volunteer-board-leadership/osu-alumni-association-board-of-directors) - Corvallis, Oregon, Sep 2021 to present*